SemionV/doryn/devlog.md

 # Development log

 Tasks:
-* Move mainController to a static shared library
+* Move engine to a static shared library
-  * Move generic components like EventHub system, Reflection/Serialization, etc to header only libraries, each per component/system
-  * Compose an mainController shared library out of generic components
+  * Compose an engine shared library out of generic components
-  * Cover the mainController with tests
+  * Cover the engine with tests
 * Dynamic module loading(plugin system)
   * Hot reload of plugins with file watchers(see library https://github.com/SpartanJ/efsw)
   * Configure and load plugins